promptfoo/promptfoo-docs/docs/integrations/github-action.md

 # Testing prompts with Github Actions

-This guide describes how to automatically run a before vs. after evaluation of a prompt change using `promptfoo` and Github Actions.
+This guide describes how to automatically run a before vs. after evaluation of edited prompts using the [promptfoo Github Action](https://github.com/typpo/promptfoo-action/).

-The action will automatically run a full comparison and post it to the pull request:
+On every pull request that modifies a prompt, the action will automatically run a full comparison:

 ![Github Action comment on modified LLM prompt](/img/docs/github-action-comment.png)